-An assessment will assist in determining an individual’s AT needs, and how that technology can best be used to provide support to achieve the goals set out in their NDIS Plan.
-The scope of assessments can include both Low Risk and/or Higher Risk assistive technologies.
+An assessment will assist in determining an individual’s AT needs, and how that technology can best be used to provide support to achieve their goals.
+The scope of assessments can include both low risk and/or higher risk assistive technologies.

-Higher Risk technology products will usually require advice from an Autism SA qualified assistive technology practitioner (e.g., a Speech Pathologist or Occupational Therapist) to select the right equipment to achieve positive outcomes.
+Higher risk technology products will usually require advice from an Autism SA qualified assistive technology practitioner (such as a Speech Pathologist or Occupational Therapist), to select the right equipment to achieve positive outcomes.

 Assistive technology is any device or system that allows individuals to perform tasks they would otherwise be unable to do, or increases the ease and safety with which tasks can be performed.